-Writing down one’s thoughts and feelings can be a useful strategy to combat anxiety, reduce stress, and support mental health.
+Journaling describes writing down one’s thoughts and feelings.
+Evidence suggests journaling can be a useful strategy to help combat anxiety, reduce stress, and support mental health.

 Racing thoughts and overwhelming emotions may flood people’s minds in this fast-paced world.
 As a result, these can paralyze people and hinder them from functioning and performing their daily activities.